 Study in Rotterdam - a hub of sustainable urban innovation

 Iconic architecture, pioneering urban planning, and a celebrated multicultural population have thrust Rotterdam to the forefront of innovation and cultivation within the urban world.

 Enjoy guest lecturers from UN-Habitat and other key stakeholders in the urban field

 IHS works with global leaders in the field of urban development, including UN-Habitat, Cities Alliance and ICLEI as well as with leading universities in the Netherlands and around the world to ensure additional academic resources for our students.

 What are some of the special features of this track?

 Next to earning your MSc diploma from Erasmus University Rotterdam, an institution that is consistently ranked among the top 3% of the world’s best universities, studying the Urban Economic Development and Resilience track also means that you will get to:

-Apply the theories you learned in the classroom to a real-life case study, on your field trip to a European city.
+Apply the theories you learned in the classroom to real-life cases, in a visit to one of the several innovation hubs in Rotterdam.

 Blend theory with technical skills